williamconnolly56/networking-notes/connecting-systems-notes.md

-#**Hypertext Transfer Protocol - HTTP 1.1**
+# **Hypertext Transfer Protocol - HTTP 1.1**

 ## *Introduciton*

 HTTP is a fundamental communication protocol used on the internet.
 It defines how data is formatted and transmitted between a client, typically a web browser, and a server hosting a website.
 HTTP allows for the retrieval and display of web content, including text, images, videos, and other resources.
 It operates on a request-response model, where the client sends requests for specific web resources, and the server responds with the requested data.
-HTTP is the backbone of the World Wide Web, enabling the browsing and interaction with websites and web applications.

 ## *Improvements from HTTP 1.0*